A restriction isomorphism for zero-cycles with coefficients in Milnor K-theory: Introduction

-In the last section, we turn to torsion questions for Chow groups of Zero-cycles with coefficients in Milnor K-theory.
-We show the following two propositions: \begin{proposition} Let $X$ be a smooth and proper scheme over a local field $K$.
-Let $n>0$ be a natural number prime to the characteristic of $K$.
+In the last two sections, we turn to torsion questions for Chow groups of zero-cycles with coefficients in Milnor K-theory.
+We show the following two propositions: \begin{proposition}[Prop. \ref{finitenesstorsionjgeq1}] Let $X_K$ be a smooth and proper scheme over a local field $K$ with ring of integers $\O_K$ and finite residue field $k$ of characteristic $p$.
+Assume that $X_K$ has good reduction over $\O_K$ and let $n>0$ be a natural number prime to $p$.
 Then for all $j\geq 1$ the groups are finite. \end{proposition}

-\begin{proposition} Let $X$ be a smooth projective scheme of dimension $d$ over a finite field $k$ of characteristic $p>0$.
-Then the group
+\begin{proposition}[Prop. \ref{propositionfinitenesstorsionfinitefield}] Let $X$ be a smooth projective scheme of dimension $d$ over a finite field $k$ of characteristic $p>0$.
+Then the cycle class map